RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>8</sup> Also he sent forth a dove from him, to see if the waters were abated from off the face of the ground;
 <sup>9</sup> But the dove found no rest for the sole of her foot, and she returned unto him into the ark, for the waters [were] on the face of the whole earth: then he put forth his hand, and took her, and pulled her in unto him into the ark.
 <sup>10</sup> And he stayed yet other seven days; and again he sent forth the dove out of the ark;
-<sup>11</sup> And the dove came in to him in the evening ; and, lo, in her mouth [was] an olive leaf pluckt off: so Noah knew that the waters were abated from off the earth.
+<sup>11</sup> And the dove came in to him in the evening; and, lo, in her mouth [was] an olive leaf pluckt off: so Noah knew that the waters were abated from off the earth.
 <sup>12</sup> And he stayed yet other seven days; and sent forth the dove; which returned not again unto him any more.
 <sup>13</sup> And it came to pass in the six hundredth and first year, in the first [month], the first [day] of the month, the waters were dried up from off the earth: and Noah removed the covering of the ark, and looked, and, behold, the face of the ground was dry.
 <sup>14</sup> And in the second month, on the seven and twentieth day of the month, was the earth dried.